Algorithmic trading: Strategies that only pertain to dark pools

 As of 2009, HFT, which comprises a broad set of buy-side as well as market making sell side traders, has become more prominent and controversial.
 These algorithms or techniques are commonly given names such as "Stealth" (developed by the Deutsche Bank), "Iceberg", "Dagger", " Monkey", "Guerrilla", "Sniper", "BASOR" (developed by Quod Financial) and "Sniffer".
+In 2008, Quod Financial integrated its library of execution algorithms with its Smarter Order Router, combining algorithmic execution with order routing across trading venues.
 Dark pools are alternative trading systems that are private in nature—and thus do not interact with public order flow—and seek instead to provide undisplayed liquidity to large blocks of securities.
 In dark pools, trading takes place anonymously, with most orders hidden or "iceberged".
 Gamers or "sharks" sniff out large orders by "pinging" small market orders to buy and sell.
 When several small orders are filled the sharks may have discovered the presence of a large iceberged order.

 "Now it's an arms race," said Andrew Lo, director of the Massachusetts Institute of Technology's Laboratory for Financial Engineering in 2006.
 "Everyone is building more sophisticated algorithms, and the more competition exists, the smaller the profits."

 Market timing

 Strategies designed to generate alpha are considered market timing strategies.
 These types of strategies are designed using a methodology that includes backtesting, forward testing and live testing.
 Market timing algorithms will typically use technical indicators such as moving averages but can also include pattern recognition logic implemented using finite-state machines.

 Backtesting the algorithm is typically the first stage and involves simulating the hypothetical trades through an in-sample data period.
 Optimization is performed in order to determine the most optimal inputs.
-Steps taken to reduce the chance of over-optimization can include modifying the inputs +/- 10%, shmooing the inputs in large steps, running Monte Carlo simulations and ensuring slippage and commission is accounted for.
+Steps taken to reduce the chance of over-optimization can include modifying the inputs ± 10%, shmooing the inputs in large steps, running Monte Carlo simulations, removing large-trade outliers due to economic calendar events, and ensuring slippage and commission is accounted for.

 Forward testing the algorithm is the next stage and involves running the algorithm through an out of sample data set to ensure the algorithm performs within backtested expectations.

 Live testing is the final stage of development and requires the developer to compare actual live trades with both the backtested and forward tested models.
 Metrics compared include percent profitable, profit factor, maximum drawdown and average gain per trade.